muratk3n/thirdwave/en/README.md

 ---

-I took CAD courses.. also Computer Graphics undergr, as in, using raw pixels to construct shape constructs.
+I took CAD courses.. also Computer Graphics undergr, as in, using raw pixels to form geo constructs.
 May come in handy.

 ---